 - Carlson's Fish Oils are also easy to find, and available in child-friendly formats.

 - Costco Kirkland Brand fish oil softgels are inexpensive option for folks that can swallow pills.

 - Tips for taking fish oils - you can often get kids used to taking the oil straight, or try them stirred into a "shot" of juice or water, smoothies, or applesauce.

 - Flaxseed oil is a vegetarian option for omega-3's.
 Refrigerate these oils, as they go rancid pretty easily.
 Ground flaxseed sprinkled on food or in baked goods is another way to go.
 While the ALA in flaxseed may be important in its own right, it's not very predictably converted to DHA and EPA.

 Another potentially helpful supplement would be probiotics, which are the good bacteria that live in your digestive tract, and that are found in yogurt.
 In fact, there's about 3 pounds of these bacteria in your body right now - isn't that a lovely thought?
-The Europeans and naturopaths have been big fans of probiotics for a while, and pediatricians are just starting to catch on.
-Definitive research is in its infancy, but I feel that it's a safe thing to try, especially for children with loose stools, who're taking antibiotics, or who have allergic predispositions.
+The Europeans have been big fans of probiotics for a while, and pediatricians are just starting to catch on.
+Probiotics seem to be a safe thing to try, especially for children with loose stools or those taking antibiotics.
 Since children from orphanages (where antibiotics are overused) are likely to have less-healthy "institutional strains" of these gut bacteria, it may be a reasonable thing to supplement for IA children.
 We've got lots more info and recommended formulations in our "Probiotics and Prebiotics" article.